 Unlike so many other places, the tap water I’d requested actually appeared as expected.
 (Yes, I know it’s not going to be profitable, but it’s water and I’m not paying stupid amounts.)
 The waiter struck a good balance between salesmanship and description.

 Despite not bothering with starters, we seemed to have a significant wait on our hands.
 I guess something to do with that large Christmas party, but we waited circa 45 minutes for our food.

-When they turned up, the steaks lived entirely up to expectations.
+When they turned up, the Steaks with The Whippet lived entirely up to expectations.
 It’s largely the fault of Cafe No 8 and their steak cooking tuition that I don’t order steaks in restaurants these days for fear of disappointment.
 Luckily, that wasn’t the case here.
 Retaining their moisture but well-charred at the extremities, the steaks were tremendous with even the difference between my “rare” and companion’s “medium rare” being apparent to the naked eye.
 The potato dauphinoise and sweet potato mash we’d respectively chosen to accompany our slabs of meat did all that was required while not emblazoning themselves on the memory and the seared tomato accompaniment was a decently sharp companion, if a little redundant in the face of chunks of meat.